 Denying of self is one message the enemy of our souls [the devil] works constantly to hide from us.
 Denying of self is something the devil does not want us to understand and embrace!
 Why?
 Because denying ‘self’ is fundamental to Yahushua’s nature, character, and LOVE.

 Messiah lived a sacrificial life in every way.
 He was the most self-LESS man who ever lived.
-And just as Yahushua lived a self-less life, so also, He calls all who choose to be His disciples to live the sacrificial life as He did – to humble ourselves, deny ourselves, and live a self-LESS life.
+And just as Yahushua lived a self-less life, so also, He calls all who choose to be His disciples to live the sacrificial life as He did – to humble ourselves, deny ourselves, live a self-LESS life, and choose to be obedient to His written Word.

 The Love of God